dimaxweb/CSSLoader/README.md

-# RequireJs  CssLoader
+# RequireJs  plugin -  CssLoader  (css!)

-RequireJs plugin for reliably loading and waiting for css files
+RequireJs plugin for reliably loading and waiting for css files.

 ##Inspiration
 The main issue with loading and waiting for css files, is actually not “loading” but “waiting” when stylesheeet is downloaded and applied on DOM.
 Described  [here](http://requirejs.org/docs/faq-advanced.html#css) and [here](https://github.com/jrburke/requirejs/issues/154).
 After looking on existing plugins and approaches I came to conclusion that in order to address “waiting” issue the bellow things needs to be addressed first:

 1. Reliably understand if browser support “load” event on “link” element.
-1. Reliably understand if style sheet is applied on DOM when native “load” event doesn’t provided by browser.
+1. Reliably understand if style sheet is applied on DOM when native “load” event doesn't provided by browser.

-After thorough testing everything looks addressed and working!
+Because of lot of caveats with css loading in different browsers I tried to thoroughly [test](https://github.com/dmitry1978/CssLoader/blob/master/test/unit/all.html) the plugin.

 ## Getting Started
 Download the [production version][min] or the [development version][max].